-Some locals may have guessed this one – the La Jolla Rough Water Swim, an event that dates back to 1916 when San Diego hosted the World’s Fair Pan American Exhibition.
-That year, the World’s Fair Committee challenged each community to showcase their city by hosting a special event; and what better way to show off the beautiful beaches of La Jolla than to host an ocean swim?
+Some locals may have guessed this one — the La Jolla Rough Water Swim, an event that dates back to 1916 when San Diego hosted the World’s Fair Pan American Exhibition.
+That year, the World’s Fair Committee challenged each community to showcase their city by hosting a special event; and what better way to show off the beautiful beaches of La Jolla than to host a Pacific Ocean swim?

 Seven men participated that year, swimming 1.7 miles in the chilly waters and finishing off at La Jolla Cove.
 The race truly became an annual event in 1923, and has been held every year since then but five (the most recent being 2016, which would have been the swim’s centennial).
 Unfortunately, poor ocean water quality and extremely high bacteria levels are currently plaguing the La Jolla Cove and the event has been postponed until conditions improve.

 6. The water is always a few degrees cooler.

 Typically, the water off the La Jolla Cove is colder than anywhere else along the San Diego shore.
 This is mostly because it faces out into much deeper, colder, water.